What exactly is a raw food diet?

 Trays or jars for sprouting and soaking

-A Dehydrator is optional.
+Dehydrator - Optional.
 Some ovens will allow you to cook on a very low heat or use the defrost setting.
 Some ovens might have a dehydrator setting but you can use a standard oven on its lowest setting too, although this would mean that the food you prepare won’t remain raw.

 A whole foods plant-based diet that includes plenty of freshly prepared raw ingredients could turn out to be one of the best things that you do for your health.